Cimy-wang/ASPCNet_HSIC/README.md

 Please cite us if our project is helpful to you

-Jinping Wang and Xiaojun Tan and Jianhuang Lai and Jun Li.
+J. Wang, X. Tan, J. Lai, and J. Li.
 ASPCNet: Deep adaptive spatial pattern capsule network for hyperspectral image classification.
 Neurocomputing.
 2022(486).
 47-60.

 If you have any questions, please contact us. e-mail: jinping_wang@foxmail.com